markjaquith/hk/docs/about.md

 fast as they could.

 I recognized that in order for git hooks to perform fast, they need to run in parallel.
-That said, since linters also often (but not always) modify files, it's not possible to naively run them in parallel or they will stomp on each other.
+That said, since linters also often (but not always) modify files, it's not possible to naively run them in parallel or they could stomp on each other if modifying the same files at the same time.
+E.g.: you may run eslint and prettier on the same `.js` file.

 That doesn't mean we have to run everything in series though.
 A lint manager which was aware of how linters will behave could grab read/write locks and only grab